 Take-home exam (48 hours)

-Take-home exam will be held during the exam session, which means that you will receive two questions from us online on a given date (via Teams) and you will be asked to prepare a short essay on one of the topics (upon your choice, ).
+Take-home exam will be held during the exam session, which means that you will receive two questions from us online on a given date (via Teams) and you will be asked to prepare a short essay on one of the topics (upon your choice).
 You will be given 48 hours to submit the answer to BOTH of your lecturers.

 Length and Format: